Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 #### Screen terms against a list-POST

 1. Change your method to **POST**.
-2. The path should be "[Endpoint]contentmoderator/text:analyze?api-version=2022-12-30-preview&language=en"
+2. The path should be "[Endpoint]/contentmoderator/text:analyze?api-version=2022-12-30-preview&language=en"
 3. To verify that the term has been added to the list; In the **listId** parameter, enter the list ID that you generated in the previous step.
-4. Set BreakByBlocklists: true, If set this field to true, once a blocklist is matched, the analysis will return immediately without model output.
+4. Set breakByBlocklists: true, If set this field to true, once a blocklist is matched, the analysis will return immediately without model output.
 The default setting is false.
 5. Enter your subscription key, and then select **Send**.
 6. In the **Response content** box, verify the terms you entered.

-**Request content** with sample url: [Endpoint]contentmoderator/text:analyze?api-version=2022-12-30-preview&language=en
+**Request content** with sample url: [Endpoint]/contentmoderator/text:analyze?api-version=2022-12-30-preview&language=en

 ```json
 {